The Disc Golf Boom, One Year Removed

-Regular disc golfers make up nearly a third of the players on UDisc.
+Regular Disc Golfers: 27% Regular disc golfers make up just over a quarter of the players on UDisc.
 They score a round with UDisc roughly once per month and top out around 20 rounds played per year.

-Hardcore disc golfers are the final, most avid members of the UDisc population.
+Hardcore Disc Golfers: 14% Hardcore disc golfers are the final, most avid members of the UDisc population.
 These enthusiasts play multiple times per week, with some scoring more than 100 rounds per year.
-The most prolific disc golfer on UDisc scored 1,579 rounds in 2020!
+The most prolific disc golfer on UDisc scored 1,355 rounds in 2021!

 We asked players to rate, on a five-point scale, how much they think about disc golf or talk about it with others.
 The averages of their self-reported results are quite intriguing:

 - Started in 2021: 3.47 out of 5

 - Started in 2020: 3.65 out of 5